Improving accessibility at the Park and Palace

 Why have you signed up to Hidden Disabilities Sunflower?

-We are very serious about making Alexandra Park and Palace accessible to all and we are passionate about facilitating unforgettable experiences for all visitors.
-We want customers that have hidden disabilities or sensitivities to sensory overload to feel welcome, safe and have a positive experience here.
-By joining Hidden Disabilities Sunflower we are sowing our commitment to this goal.
+We want to make the Park and Palace accessible to all, and we are passionate about facilitating unforgettable experiences for all visitors.
+We want visitors that have hidden disabilities or sensitivities to sensory overload to feel welcome, safe and have a positive experience here.
+Joining Hidden Disabilities Sunflower is part of our commitment to this goal.
 We will be looking to use the expertise, training and materials from Sunflower to develop our own knowledge and offer, so that everyone has the best possible visitor experience.

 How will the sensory bags offer support at Alexandra Palace?